Depression and Anxiety

 A panic attack is a brief episode of intense anxiety, which causes the physical sensations of fear.
 These can include a racing heartbeat, shortness of breath, dizziness, trembling and muscle tension.
 Panic attacks occur frequently and unexpectedly and are often not related to any external threat.
 A panic attack can last from a few minutes to half an hour.
 However, the physical and emotional effects of the attack may last for a few hours.

-Panic attacks – see attached panic_attacks_-_mhfa_-_guidelines_-_2021_ (BELOW) or go to Panic Attacks - MHFA Guidelines
+Panic Attacks - MHFA Guidelines

-The K10 self assessment is widely recommended as a simple measure of psychological distress and as a measure of outcomes following treatment for common mental health disorders.
+The K10 self-assessment is widely recommended as a simple measure of psychological distress and as a measure of outcomes following treatment for common mental health disorders.
 The K10 self assessment can be used as a self report measure to identify need for treatment.

 Was this article helpful?